Health Literacy

 Patient Education Materials Assessment Tool (PEMAT) and User's Guide: An Instrument To Assess the Understandability and Actionability of Print and Audiovisual Patient Education Materials.
 (2013).

-- Centers for Disease Control and Prevention (CDC): Health Literacy: Accurate, Accessible and Actionable Health Information for All.
+- Centers for Disease Control and Prevention (CDC) Health Literacy Action Plan.
 Information and tools for health professionals, policymakers, program administrators, advocates, child care centers, and schools to improve health literacy and public health.
 Features training modules, planning tools, a guide for creating easy-to-understand materials, a blog, and health-literacy activities by region and state.

 - Harvard School of Public Health (HSPH): Health Literacy Studies (HLS).
 Research findings, strategies, and tools for assessing the health-literacy environment, assessing and developing health materials, integrating health literacy into adult education, and raising awareness about health literacy.

-- Institute of Medicine (IOM): Roundtable on Health Literacy.
+- The National Academy of Sciences (NAS): Roundtable on Health Literacy.
 Discussion papers, workshop summaries, and reports about the challenges facing health-literacy practice and research and approaches to promoting health literacy through mechanisms and partnerships in both the public and the private sector.
 Includes

 Health Literacy Implications for Health Care Reform: Workshop Summary.
 (2011).